emberjs/ember.js/README.md

 Note that unless you are adding new __tests__ or adding a new package you should not need to run `spaderun update`.

+# Building SproutCore 2.0

+1. Follow the installation instructions for running the unit tests.

+2. Install Node.js and npm.
+Refer to the Node.js instructions [here](https://github.com/joyent/node/wiki/Installation).

+3. Install uglify-js via `npm install -g uglify-js`.

+4. Run `bundle install` to pull in Ruby dependencies.

+5. Run `rake` to build SproutCore.
+The build will be placed in the tmp directory.